 Environmental Activities & Awareness

 In order to help promulgate environmental awareness TIC has engaged in several campaigns from electronics recycling in the community to water savings at home.
 Annually TIC designates October as "Environmental Awareness Month".
 During the month speakers are brought onsite to help promote best environmental practices both at work and at home.
 Along with the environmental education, TIC has partnered with Trees for Houston in several reforestation projects throughout the local community.
+A “Safety Day” has been added to promote different products that can be used but also to encourage employees to think more about safety in the workplace and home.

-Environmental activities Environmental activities Environmental activities Environmental activities
+Environmental activities Environmental activities Environmental activities

 Maintaining a Safe Workplace